greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos.html.md

     (1 row)
     ```

-    **Note:** When you start `psql` on the coordinator host, you must include the `-h <coordinator-hostname>` option to force a TCP connection because Kerberos authentication does not work with local connections.
+    > **Note** When you start `psql` on the coordinator host, you must include the `-h <coordinator-hostname>` option to force a TCP connection because Kerberos authentication does not work with local connections.

 If a Kerberos principal is not a Greenplum Database user, a message similar to the following is displayed from the `psql` command line when the user attempts to log in to the database: